Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 \begin{Proposition} Assume that $G$ has $p$ $\eps$-isolated vertices.
 Then $b_\eps(\CC) \geq p/2$. \end{Proposition}

 \begin{proof} Let us switch from the universal field $\Lambda$ to $\Lambda^\Gamma$.
 Thus, throughout the proof, $\CC:=\CC(\Lambda^\Gamma)$.
 By continuity, we can assume in addition that all generators $x_i$ have distinct actions modulo $\Gamma$.
-Indeed, a small change of actions $\CA(x_i)$ does not affect $b_\eps(\CC)$ and $\eps$-isolation.
+Indeed, a small change of actions $\CA(x_i)$ does not affect $b_\eps(\CC)$ and $\eps$-isolation, as a consequence of \eqref{eq:insensitive1} and the fact that in the definition of $b_\eps$, \eqref{eq:b-eps2-tr}, the bars are required to be strictly greater than $\eps$.
 Furthermore, as has been pointed out in Section \ref{sec:barcodes-def} this can be achieved by a $C^\infty$-small perturbation.
 (In fact, since we are working in a purely algebraic setting we can simply change the filtration of $\CC$ by altering $\CA(x_i)$ in the formal framework of a Floer package; see Section \ref{sec:Floer-pck}.)
 Now Example \ref{exam:orthogonality} applies.

 Next, recall from \cite{UZ} that a non-zero element $\zeta\in\im \p_{Fl}$ is said to be \emph{$\eps$-robust} if $\CA(\xi)- \CA(\zeta)>\eps$ for every $\xi$ with $\p_{\Fl}\xi=\zeta$.
 A subspace $W\subset \im \p_{Fl}$ is said to be $\eps$-robust if every (non-zero) vector $\zeta\in W$ is $\eps$-robust.
 The key fact established in \cite{UZ} that we will use in this proof is that the number of finite bars of length greater than $\eps$ is equal to the maximal dimension of an $\eps$-robust subspace.
 Thus it suffices to find an $\eps$-robust subspace $W$ with $\dim W \geq p/2-\dim\H(\CC)$.